brian-xu/testserver/README.md

     return json.dumps(messages)
 ```

 However, I was met with packet size errors when using this code.
-Perhaps there is a gap in my understanding/implementation or a better way to do it than my current implementation.
+Perhaps there is a gap in my understanding/implementation or a better way to do it than my current implementation.~

+Looking back, it obviously errors because the connection isn't closed.

 INSERT operations modify the database and need to be handled asynchronously.
 I used a semaphore to make sure that only one connection is modifying the database at once.
 Funnily enough, this asynchronous nature lets me use one connection to handle all insertions.